Peer to peer lending 2023

 Lending money through peer to peer loan platforms

-Lending money in the form of peer to peer loans can be a good way to make money as, if it pays off, you'll earn your cash back plus interest.
+Lending money in the form of peer to peer loans can potentially be a way to make money as, if it pays off, you'll earn your cash back plus interest.
 But remember that investors face more risks than borrowers.

 Here are the main risks involved in lending money as a peer to peer loan: